Selamdaw/Data_analyst_portfolio/README.md

 ## Methodology
 ### Data Collection
-**Collection:** Data for the planets and moons was meticulously gathered from authoritative sources, ensuring accuracy and relevancy for the project's scope.
+**Collection:** Data from the gym members exercise sessions were collected from a kaggle dataset by Kala Khorasami for data scientists, health researchers, and fitness enthusiasts interested in studying exercise habits or analyzing the relationship between demographic and physiological data to use.

 ### Data Cleaning
 **Cleaning:** The data underwent rigorous cleaning processes, including unit conversions, alignment corrections, and formatting to ensure compatibility with visualization tools.
+To clean and preprocess the data, it involved removing duplicates.
+After selecting all columns to check if duplicates could exist across any of them, the output message confirmed there were no duplicates found.
+Next

 ### Data Analysis
 **Analysis:** Analytical methods included time series analysis, comparative analysis, and categorical comparison, focusing on visual clarity and data integrity.